threefoldfoundation/info_legal/src/farmer_terms_conditions_parts/part_9_capacity_sales.md

 > Cultivation in TFT = (CU * CP + SU * SP) / T * 0.9

-Cultivation in TFT are the TFT (Tokens) the Farmer receives from the TF Explorer when capacity has been sold.
+Cultivation in TFT are the TFT (Tokens) the Farmer receives when capacity has been sold as result of provisioning the IT workload by means of the IT smart contract concept.

-90% of the proceeds (in TFT) of the capacity sold through the TF Explorer is send to the wallet of the Farmer, 10% is send to the TF Foundation Wallet, this is an automatic action.
+As a result of executing the IT smart contract, 90% of the proceeds (in TFT) of the capacity sold is send to the wallet of the Farmer, 10% is send to the TF Foundation Wallet, this is an automatic action.

 #### 9.3 TF Foundation Fee and License Fees TFTech